 This article on Grief and Bereavement may be helpful.

 I know first-hand how redundancy can affect you emotionally.
-During and following redundancy people can go through serious feelings of loss and a resulting crash in confidence.
+During and following redundancy people can go through serious feelings of loss and a resulting crash in confidence and confusion around identity.
 It can feel similar to a bereavement.
 Speaking to someone about this can help you process the feelings and get your life back on track.

 Fertility, pregnancy and loss

-I have particular experience working with women encountering fertility issues, loss and difficulties during pregnancy.
+I have particular experience working with women encountering fertility issues, pregnancy loss and difficulties during pregnancy.

 I also have knowledge of donor assisted pregnancies and can offer support through this sometimes complicated and emotionally confusing time.

 The menopause can be a particularly challenging time in a women’s life.
-It isn’t discussed much in society and can leave women feeling isolated and confused about their symptoms and feelings associated with the changes happening to them.
+Although it is now beginning to be discussed on the media, women often feel totally unprepared and this can leave women feeling isolated and confused about their symptoms and the feelings associated with the changes happening to them.
 Don’t suffer alone with this.

-I have both professional and personal experience of working with and supporting lesbian, gay, bisexual and transgender people who are exploring their sexual and gender identity or facing extra concerns that can affect LGBT people.
+I have both professional and personal experience of supporting lesbian, gay, bisexual and transgender people who are exploring their sexual and gender identity or facing extra concerns that can affect LGBT people in their lives.
+Do get in touch if you are struggling with related LGBTQ issues.

 It’s not always easy choosing a counsellor to work with and I recommend contacting and meeting more than one therapist to allow you to make an informed decision about who is right for you and allowing you to proceed and commit to weekly sessions.